islamicity/Courses_Notes/API_Design_Fundamentals_Google_Cloud_APigee_API/Lab3_Using_proxy_Endpoints_and_Route_Rules.md

-# Lab 2a: Using Proxy Endpoints and Route Rules
+# Lab 3 (Lab 2a): Using Proxy Endpoints and Route Rules